beginner-corp/begin-api/readme.md

 > Node client for api.begin.com

-Obtain an `access_token` by creating a client at https://api.begin.com.
+Obtain an `token` by creating a client at https://api.begin.com.

 # Install